Union of North American Vietnamese Student Associations: Collective Philanthropy Project

 The CPP is an initiative created in 2004 for Vietnamese-American students and community organizations to collaborate toward a common charitable cause.
 The CPP's goal is to further UNAVSA's mission of developing leadership, preserving the Vietnamese heritage, and creating a unified national effort to help those in need.
 Each year, the top three candidates are asked to present their projects at the UNAVSA national conference.
 After the attendees vote, a beneficiary is announced at the conference banquet.
 In years past, CPP has partnered with several non-profit organizations, raising over $300,000 in the last seven years.

 Presidents

 The UNAVSA executive board is headed by the President.
-The current President is Phuc Hong Phan, who took over from Thoa Kim Nguyen in 2018 and will conclude his term at the UNAVSA Conference in 2020.
+The current President is Kelly Tran, who took over from Philip Nguyen in 2022 and will conclude her term at the UNAVSA Conference in 2024.
 The President is responsible for the strategic direction of UNAVSA and is tasked with ensuring the organization is operating within the scope defined by its partner organizations.